bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-fields.md

 catalog.document.fields()
 ```

-This method returns a list of document fields.
+The method returns a list of document fields.

 ## Parameters